 The first car to be created by Iso Autoveilcoli was the Isetta (built-in 2-cylinder petrol engine with 10 hp), which was created in 1954.
 The charm of this car was that it was a small, ultra-compact car powered by a motorcycle engine.
 It was ever so practical, as it would fit through the small, narrow Italian village roads.

-The car was a huge success for Iso, so much so that Iso couldn’t keep up with the orders.
-To meet the publics demand, Iso licensed different manufacturers from different parts of Europe to produce the Isetta.
-Germany car manufacturer BMW so impressed by the Isetta they bought the rights to produce the car.
+German car manufacturer BMW was so impressed by the Isetta that they bought the rights to produce the car.
 By the end of 1962, BMW had turned their business around by selling approximately 162,000 units of the Isetta model.
-At the same time, Iso, received royalty for each car sold, giving them capital for other opportunities.
+At the same time, Iso, received a royalty for each car sold, giving them capital for other opportunities.

 Wanting to venture into more exciting cars, the company looked at creating sports cars and developed an innovative team.